retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 We will be making intentional choices to make the retreat more inclusive as a part of this initiative.

-## == HOST TEAM ==
+## = Host team =

 This is the core team that finds the venue, sends out the invitations, and helps set the stage so that you can fill it with your magic.

-We co-create the magic together.
+- Blaze Creature
+- Jeremy Lightsmith
+- Laura Coon
+- Lindsay Christensen
+- Milan Prince
 - Samara Lerman
-- Milan Prince
-- Lindsay Christensen
-- Laura Coon
-- Jeremy Lightsmith
-- Blaze Creature